-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.90%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

 How Much Credit Card Debt is Normal?

-As with any financial instrument, credit cards serve a purpose, and when used responsibly, they pose no threat to your finances.
-If you’re short on cash, they can be an indispensable tool to help you access credit conveniently and quickly.
+As with any financial instrument, credit cards serve a purpose.
+When used responsibly, they can be an indispensable tool to help you access credit conveniently and quickly.
+However, problems arise when you rely on credit cards to cover most of your purchases, especially over a short time period.

-How to Tell if You Have Too Much Credit Card Debt
+How To Tell If You Have Too Much Credit Card Debt

 Here are some red flags that indicate you may have taken on too much credit card debt: